Phalanyx/SparkPark/doc/sprint0/product.md

 - Wants a secure, simple way to rent out her driveway.
 - Prefers guaranteed payments and clear communication with renters.

-## Q3: Why would users choose your product?
-What are they using today?
+## Why our product is innovative in the Parking Management Market

 **Current Issues & Our Solutions:**
 - **Expensive & Limited Parking:** Students like Annifer overpay for occasional campus parking. **[PRODUCT NAME]** offers affordable, pre-bookable spots.